mendixlabs/ux-theming/README.md

 3.)
 Open a terminal and go to your project root folder.

-_If you do this on Windows and you encounter errors with installing the dependencies, open your CMD or Powershell as Administrator._
+_If you do this on Windows and you encounter errors with installing the dependencies, open your CMD or Powershell as Administrator.
+This shouldn't happen if you installed Node.JS through NVM-Windows, see above_

 4.)
 Install dependencies using ``npm install``